cakephp/docs/en/development/testing.rst

 By default CakePHP resets fixture state at the end of each test by truncating all the tables in the database.
 This operation can become expensive as your application grows.
-By using ``TransactionStrategy`` each test method will be run inside a transaction that is rolled back at the end of the test.
+By using ``TransactionResetStrategy`` each test method will be run inside a transaction that is rolled back at the end of the test.
 This can yield improved performance but requires your tests not heavily rely on static fixture data, as auto-increment values are not reset before each test.